By Safety Management Group

-As with so many of the conveniences of the modern jobsite, petroleum products such as gasoline, diesel fuel, and oil are so familiar that we don’t give them a second thought.
+As with many of the conveniences of the modern job site, petroleum products such as gasoline, diesel fuel, and oil are so familiar that we don’t give them a second thought.
 But that familiarity masks the inherent dangers associated with these products.

 When thinking about the hazards associated with petroleum products, the potential for explosion and fire immediately comes to mind.
 However, those aren’t the only hazards.
-Contact with or ingestion of fumes from petroleum products can be very dangerous in a number of ways.
+Contact with or ingesting fumes from petroleum products can be dangerous in many ways.
 In addition, the accidental release of these products into groundwater or waterways may create a significant environmental liability.

 That’s why it makes sense to add working with petroleum products to the list of “familiar” hazards that safety professionals revisit periodically.
 Without reminders of the inherent dangers and a review of the steps that can be taken to mitigate the hazards, it’s all too easy for workers to become complacent and increase the chances of an incident.
-This article will provide a quick review of the hazards associated with petroleum products, preventive measures, and steps to be taken in the event of an incident.
+We provide a quick review of the hazards associated with petroleum products, preventive measures, and steps to be taken in the event of an incident to result in a safer work environment.

-That’s why it’s so important to store petroleum products in tightly-sealed containers, and to pour them only in areas with adequate ventilation.
-Tanks should display appropriate warning labels, be kept at a safe distance from any ignition sources or other tanks containing flammable or reactive materials, and smoking should be prohibited in the immediate area.
+That’s why it’s so important to store petroleum products in tightly sealed containers and to pour them only in areas with adequate ventilation.
+Tanks should display appropriate warning labels, and be kept at a safe distance from any ignition sources or other tanks containing flammable or reactive materials, and smoking should be prohibited in the immediate area.

 When refueling vehicles or equipment, the worker must remain at the site to protect against overfilling or other potential hazards that could cause leakage.
 Engines and other potential ignition sources such as fans and power tools should be shut off completely during refueling, and nobody should be smoking within 25 feet of the refueling area.